rolemadelen/blog-v1/posts/blog/en-implementing-vector.md

 }
 ```

-But I haven't figured this part out yet in Rust, so I just hard coded `16` which is going to be our default vector size.
+But I haven't figured this part out yet in Rust, so I just hard coded `16` which is going to be our default vector size for now.

-Anyway, now that we have our vector struct, we can start implementing it.
+Now that we have our vector struct, we can start implementing it.
 I added `new()` which is somewhat like a constructor or initializer in other languages.

 ```rust
 struct Vector {